Texas

 Key Takeaways

-- Texas ranks 7th nationally for solar installations with 122,000+ households already making the switch to clean energy.
+- Texas ranks 7th nationally for residential solar with 122,000 households already using clean energy to power their homes.

 Solar Cost in Texas

-Our Texas solar cost calculator uses real installation data from homeowners across Houston, Dallas, Austin, San Antonio, and Fort Worth.
-Get personalized pricing based on actual local installations, not estimates.
+Our Texas solar cost calculator uses real installation data from thousands of homes across Houston, Dallas, Austin, San Antonio, and Fort Worth.
+Get personalized pricing based on actual local projects, not industry estimates.

 System